frmichel/sparql-micro-service/doc/01-usage.md

 In the second example above, the values of the input paramter are provided by RDF terms of the SPARQL query graph pattern.
 In some use cases, these values should come from variables evaluated elsewhere in the SPARQL query.

 Let us take an example.
-The query below invokes two SPARQK micro-services:
+The query below invokes two SPARQL micro-services:
   * the first one, gbif/getTaxonByID_sd, returns the name corresponding to an identifier given by property `dwc:scientificNameID`;
-  * the second one,flickr/getPhotosByTaxon_sd, returns photos matching the name given by property `dwc:scientificName`.
+  * the second one, flickr/getPhotosByTaxon_sd, returns photos matching the name given by property `dwc:scientificName` and that should be provided by the first one.

 ```sparql
 # First example.
 This query fails.